matt-marko/raytracer/README.md

 If downloaded, the code can be run by typing "python raytracer.py \<input file name\>" in the command line.
 Exceptions may be raised for ill-condition inputs.
-Make sure to the have the input file and raytracer.py in the same directory
+Make sure to the have the input file and raytracer.py in the same directory!